-“Oak Grove Plantation B&B’s solar installation clearly demonstrates the environmental commitment of owners Michael Doan and Pickett Craddock, and it helps to educate consumers about the viability of such technologies,” said Tom Griffin, Virginia Green Coordinator.
-“We are proud to promote Oak Grove Plantation B&B as a Virginia Green Travel Star.”
+“Oak Grove Plantation B&B’s solar installation clearly demonstrates the environmental commitment of its owners and it helps to educate consumers about the viability of such technologies,” said Tom Griffin, Virginia Green Coordinator.

 Virginia Green is the state’s voluntary program to encourage green practices in the state’s tourism industry.
 The program is run through a partnership between the Virginia Tourism Corporation, the Virginia Department of Environmental Quality and the Virginia Hospitality and Travel Association.